-- You can use a third-party governance tool like ShareGate Apricot to apply custom security settings to each Microsoft team.
+- You can use a third-party Microsoft 365 management solution like ShareGate to apply custom security settings to each Microsoft team.
 Our sensitivity tag feature enables you to work with owners to define each team’s level of sensitivity and automatically apply the right security settings.

 How to use sensitivity labels in Teams – Article